-Canon 100D versus Hasselblad X1D
+Canon 100D vs Hasselblad X1D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Hasselblad X1D-50c are two digital cameras that were announced, respectively, in March 2013 and June 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Hasselblad X1D-50c are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2016.
 The 100D is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a medium format (X1D) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Hasselblad provides 51.3 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Hasselblad provides 51.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is notably larger (38 percent) than the Canon 100D.
 Moreover, the X1D is substantially heavier (78 percent) than the 100D.
 It is noteworthy in this context that the X1D is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.